 1 small clove garlic, minced fine

 1 teaspoon kosher salt

 Mix all the ingredients together in a medium sized bowl.
 Allow to sit at room temperature for an hour or two so that the flavors can blend and mellow.
 This is also good as a topping for thin toasted slices of baguette.

 2 15 ounce cans artichoke hearts packed in water, drained

 ½ cup mayonnaise

-1 teaspoon hot sauce, more or less to taste
+½ teaspoon fresh jalapeno pepper, minced fine, more or less to taste